 This could change though based on the format the trainers provide for the upcoming tryouts.
 We will try to update this if anything changes.

-Please make sure you bring a ball, shin guards & cleats.
+Please make sure you bring a ball, shin guards, cleats, and a water bottle.

 Yes, tryouts are mandatory to be placed on a traveling team.
 The traveling season is for Fall – Spring.